google/badwolf/docs/bql.md

 group them as follows:

 ```
-  SELECT ?grandparent as ?gp, ?grand_child as ?gc
+  SELECT ?grandparent AS ?gp, ?grand_child AS ?gc
   FROM ?family_tree
   WHERE {
     ?grandparent "parent_of"@[] ?x . ?x "parent_of"@[] ?grand_child